plattnotpratt/Countdown-Timer/README.md

   - [x] Minutes
   - [x] Seconds
   - [x] Submit
+  - [x] Clear Input Field after timer is created
+- [x] Add timer to window on submit
+- [x] Create the ability to have multiple timers running at once.
-  - [ ] Verify there is some value when start button is clicked
+  - [x] Verify there is some value when start button is clicked
-  - [ ]
-- [ ] Add timer to window on submit
   - [x] Add a pause/resume button
   - [ ] Add a delete timer button
+- [ ] Refactor index.js file
+- [ ] Refactor timer.js file